Glossary of Formal Languages and Compilation

 Poly_ratio

 A single-voice polymetric expression {n, seq} compressing or stretching a sequence into n time units.
-Here, {1, 6 notes} makes 6 notes play in 1 beat — a micro-timing.
+Here, {1, 6 notes} plays 6 notes in 1 beat — a micro-timing.

 → See M12